-UX and Web3 Design Guide — The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them
+Web3 UX Design: The Top Challenges of UX/UI Design in Blockchain and How to Tackle Them

-Web3 is evolving with a tremendous speed.
+Web3 is evolving with tremendous speed.
 And a lot of fintech startups are ready to embrace it.
-But there is still plenty of challenges, that we as UX/UI designers must face and tackle.
-In this guide, we will unfold the 4 most challenging things in Web3 design for fintech startups.
+But UX/UI designers face and tackle plenty of challenges.
+In this guide, we will discuss the four most challenging aspects of Web3 design for fintech startups.

-The mass adoption of blockchain technology is promising to shape the new future of the Internet which is called Web3.
-As the adoption of decentralised technologies grows, it opens up a myriad of new possibilities for Fintech platforms and digital products.
+The mass adoption of blockchain technology is promising to shape the future of the Internet, which is called Web3.
+As the adoption of decentralized technologies grows, it opens up a myriad of new possibilities for Fintech platforms and digital products.

-A decentralised economy is the core idea of Web3.
-And while the user experience may resemble the same patterns as in conventional Fintech products; the UX design in Web3 and blockchain is anything but simple, due to its tech’s innate characteristics and complex jargon.
+A decentralized economy is the core idea of Web3.
+While the user experience may resemble the same patterns as in conventional Fintech products, the UX design in Web3 and blockchain is anything but simple due to its tech’s innate characteristics and complex jargon.

 So, understanding the challenges of UX/UI design in Web3 is becoming paramount for business owners and product designers who strive to remain competitive in the new digital age of Web3.

-A short brief into Web3 - The new era of the Internet
+Web3 — the new era of the Internet

-• Trustless.
-Users can run dApps freely and maintain them on a network in a way that gives them full control.
-This is drastically different from Web 2, where gigantic corporations have full power over how sites and apps function and what information is shared.
-Interaction within blockchain networks and Web3 dApps doesn’t require fluttering trust in a centralised provider.
-It’s possible because of the verifiable user actions, items, and parts of the ecosystem within a network.
+Trustless.
+Users can run dApps freely and maintain them on a network in a way that gives them complete control.
+This is drastically different from Web 2, where gigantic corporations have total power over how sites and apps function and what information is shared.
+Interaction within blockchain networks and Web3 dApps doesn't require fluttering trust in a centralized provider.
+It's possible because of a network's verifiable user actions, items, and ecosystem parts.

-• Permissionless.
-It’s providing a democratic approach for joining and interacting with a network for users; the only thing that is needed is their MetaMask or any other crypto wallet to communicate permissionless with Web3 dApps.
+Permissionless.
+It provides a democratic approach for joining and interacting with a network for users; the only thing that is needed is their MetaMask or any other crypto wallet to communicate permissionless with Web3 dApps.

-• Decentralised.
+Decentralised.
 Self-governing blockchain network in the core.
-There is zero control from the “big tech” or monopoly data centres to maintain and provide it.
-Users are acting like nodes and having up-to-date copies of the networking and governing it with their day-to-day interactions and contributions.
+There is zero control from the "big tech" or monopoly data centers to maintain and provide it.
+Users act like nodes and have up-to-date copies of the networking, governing it with their day-to-day interactions and contributions.

-• Open-source.
-The code of DeFi protocols and dApps should be open-source similar to public ledgers.
-Furthermore, native payments and direct p2p transactions shouldn’t require a payment service to exclusively facilitate payments.
+Open-source.
+The code of DeFi protocols and dApps should be open-source, similar to public ledgers.
+Furthermore, native payments and direct p2p transactions shouldn't require a payment service to facilitate payments exclusively.

 And meanwhile, the expansion of Web3 is ramping up and various apps and products are trying to attract more new users.
-The Web3 design is becoming full of legit challenges, that we (product designers and owners) will have to tackle.
+The Web3 design is becoming full of legit challenges, that product designers and owners will have to tackle.

 First challenge — Explaining the obvious in Web3 design

-For many general users out there it still might be frightening to interact with dApps.
-Even though the principles of Web3 are beautiful and functional, it needs a meticulous approach to make the interactions easy and comprehensive for users.
+For many general users, it might still be frightening to interact with dApps.
+Even though the principles of Web3 are beautiful and functional, a meticulous approach is needed to make the interactions easy and comprehensive for users.

-Users without a proper background can often get confused in the overcomplexity of the blockchain terminology like — swap, gas, consensus mechanism, private key, etc. So, explaining to users what might seem obvious to us (product designers) and developers is one of the key challenges in Web3 design.
-On the contrary, in conventional fintech products, there is less need in explaining to users elementary things like how to enter a deposit to trade.
+Users without a proper background can often get confused by the overcomplexity of blockchain terminology like — swap, gas, consensus mechanism, private key, etc. So, explaining to users what might seem obvious to us (product designers) and developers is one of the critical challenges in Web3 design.
+On the contrary, in conventional fintech products, there is less need to explain basic concepts.

 Everything changes, when we have to deal with a DeFi product.
 For example, designers must outline a predictable journey for a user to enter a deposit.
 When trading on DEX or a DeFi protocol, depending on the network, the gas fees (a commission per translation) may fluctuate constantly.
 So, informing the user about all gas fee fluctuations and the reason for the changes is a must.